UCC-CE-iTinAEC/osp-scraper/README.md

 * spider_revision: git revision number for syllascrape code
 * spider_parameters: dict of spider parameters (starting urls, allowed domains, etc.)
 * spider_run_id: unique identifier for spider run
-* checksum: MD5 of content
 * length: length of content
-* mimetype: Content-Type header from response
 * depth: the crawl depth of the page.
 Reset by filters
 * hops_from_seed: how many hops from a starting url